Mandana Bharati Dham: History

+The Mandan Bharati Dham is a major place related to the Sanskrit and Vedic learning in Mithila.
 It is said that a university was once located here whose Chancellor was Mandan Mishra.
 In the 8th-9th century, Adi Guru Shankaracharya came to Mahishi to debate with Mandan Mishra on Advaita Vedanta.
 It is said that the debate continued for 42 days.
 Alan Thraser, the scholar of Harvard University did his PhD on Mandan Mishra's work Brahmasiddhi in 1972.
 It was later published by Motilal Banarasi Das Prakashan.
 In 2015, the state government of Bihar declared it as a protected religious site.
 The initiative for declaring the site as protected religious site was initiated by the state archeological department.
 The site was also inspected by the local chapter of the Archeological Survey of India.